What is Our Ministry?

 Inspired by the religious values expressed in the Seven Principles of the Unitarian Universalist Association, our work is guided by the UUSCM Code of Practice.
 Our practices bring knowledge, compassion and healing to the people in our care informed by our training and life experiences.

-All members of UUSCM must be members in good standing of a Unitarian Universalist Congregation.
-While rare exceptions are possible, all have a reference from their parish minister in addition to other references.
-Please refer to Guide to Best Practices for Community Ministry.
+All members of UUSCM must be members in good standing of a Unitarian Universalist Congregation or UU Community of Accountability.
+While rare exceptions are possible, all have a reference from their parish minister in addition to other references, credentials, and experiences relevant to their Unitarian Universalist Community Ministry.

 Lay Community